+Attend weekly one-hour meetings with the President and CEO to discuss strategic issues and developments.

-Attend and participate in the Programme Committee (10 meetings per year following Board or Executive meetings)
+Attend and participate in the:

+Programme Committee (8 meetings per year following Board or Executive meetings)Trainee Representatives Group (2 meetings per year)

-Attend and participate in the Imaging Council (3 meetings per year following Council meetings)
+Physiologist Council (3 meetings per year)

-Attend and participate in the Royal College of Physicians Cardiology Joint Specialty Committee (3 meetings per year)

-Attend and participate in the Royal College of Physicians Medical Specialties Board (3 meetings per year)
+Imaging Council (3 meetings per year following Council meetings)Royal College of Physicians Cardiology Joint Specialty Committee (2 meetings per year)Royal College of Physicians Medical Specialties Board (3 meetings per year)

+Meetings with Principal Partners (2 meetings per partner per year plus 2 round table meetings annually)

 Attend annual conferences of the ESC and ACC as an officer and representative of the BCS as required by the President

-Have responsibility for the Constitution and Articles of the Society

-Organise elections of the Society

-Undertake a clinical leadership role on functional areas of BCS business and activities as agreed by the President and Board

-Manage assignments designated by the President

 Represent the Society as requested by the President

+Physical attendance for several Board meetings and the full Executive Committee at the BCS Offices in Fitzroy Square, London is required; otherwise meetings will be virtual.
+All other meetings will normally be held virtually but with at least one face to face meeting per annum.

+Officers and committee members are required to attend at least 75% of meetings.

 Time Commitment

-In addition to meetings of the Board (5 meetings per year), Council (3 meetings per year) and the Executive (5 meetings per year), Joint Specialty Committee (3 meetings a year), Medical Specialties Board meetings (3 meetings a year) it is anticipated that the Honorary Secretary’s responsibilities will require an indicative commitment of, on average, 15 hours per month, with the need for flexibility given that this will be variable across the year linked to meeting and activity schedules.
+In addition to the meetings set out above it is anticipated that the Honorary Secretary’s responsibilities will require an indicative commitment of, on average, 15 hours per month, with the need for flexibility given that this will be variable across the year linked to meeting and activity schedules.
 Review Meetings with the President

 Regular meetings will be held with the President in addition to 6 monthly review meetings to agree and monitor objectives.